 LR-060: No Ritmo da Terra

 No Ritmo da Terra is the second chapter in Lua Viana’s sonic trilogy centered around the works of Ailton Krenak.
+Under her moniker Antropoceno, Viana confronts the legacy of colonialism and environmental destruction in Brazilian society.

-Articulating the “Ancestral Future” as an aesthetic project, the concept challenges anthropocentric views of the world in the face of climate change and turmoil, conceiving humanity as an organism separate from the body of Earth.
-Incorporating Ailton's philosophy through sound design, Viana manipulates elements of Brazilian Folk Music and Amazonian field recordings with Post-Rock, Glitch, and Avant-Garde Metal.
+Articulating the “Ancestral Future" as an aesthetic project, Viana challenges anthropocentric views of the world in the face of climate change -- conceiving humanity as an organism separate from the body of Earth.
+Incorporating Ailton's philosophy through sound design, No Ritmo da Terra manipulates elements of Brazilian Folk Music and Amazonian field recordings with Post-Rock, Glitch, and Avant-Garde Metal.

-Written and performed in Portuguese, Tupi and Yoruba, No Ritmo da Terra recontextualizes Candomblé and Capoeira chants to create a dialogue between ancestrality and futurism while showing the impact of their collision.
+Written and performed in Portuguese, Tupi, and Yoruba, Viana recontextualizes Candomblé and Capoeira chants to create a dialogue between ancestrality and futurism while showing the impact of their collision.

 Listen to No Ritmo da Terra: